ScotteSolutionsLtd/payeezyjsv2/README.md

 After all of the above is complete, login to the Zen Cart admin to enable and configure the module.

-Add the following line in your template's footer for pages that will have the credit card form:
+Add the following PHP line in your template's footer for pages that will have the credit card form:

-`require DIR_WS_MODULES . 'payment/payeezyjsv2/footer.inc';`
+`<?php require DIR_WS_MODULES . 'payment/payeezyjsv2/footer.inc'; ?>`

+__Important__: There is an option to include the credit card details form on the "Payment" step of the checkout process, or the "Confirmation" step.
+By default this is set to the "Payment".
+Choose the option your store uses and include the line of PHP in that template to activate the form.

 This will include the javascript necessary for the Firstdata credit card form.